ptruman/diab/README.md

 You will then need to restart Traefik, via `docker restart traefik`<br/>
 *diab* is already configured to handle X-Forwarded-For headers, but it will ***only*** function if the above is enabled in Traefik.

+## WireGuard client config

+If you're already running WireGuard, there is little to change - except you should consider changing the client DNS config to the *diab* macvlan IP address.
+That way WireGuard can do a secure lookup of it's server IP (via Private DNS) and then continue using *diab* as a server.

+You should note here, however, that (by default) WireGuard runs source NAT (SNAT) - and *diab* will only see the IP of the WireGuard container/host.
+However, that IP should (one assumes) be part of the *DIAB_TRUSTED_LANS* environment variables.
+If not, you'll need to add the WireGuard host IP to the *DIAB_TRUSTED_LANS* as a /32.

 ## Optional piHole config

 ### Splitting DNS and DHCP in piHole